 CBD for pain, the definitive guide to 2022

 The first thing you should know is that we are not talking about a drug.
 CBD does not need a prescription, it does not make you sleepy or change your behavior in any way.
-It does not even produce tolerance, much less addiction.
+It doesn't even produce tolerance, let alone addiction.

 Here we are going to talk about an ingredient that is 100% legal in Spain and that Upani treats with great care.
 That is why we submit it to exhaustive controls carried out by totally independent laboratories.

 Well, there are two big questions we can answer for you now: